 Also known as: Cavalry Portfolio Services, Cavalry SPV

-Cavalry SPV I LLC is a New York-based debt buyer that purchases charged-off consumer debt portfolios — primarily credit-card accounts — from major banks and financial institutions.
+Cavalry SPV I LLC is a Connecticut-based debt buyer that purchases charged-off consumer debt portfolios — primarily credit-card accounts — from major banks and financial institutions.
 Cavalry Portfolio Services LLC serves as its affiliated servicer.
 Cavalry is known for high-volume debt-collection litigation across the United States and has faced significant regulatory scrutiny for its collection practices.

 Corporate structure